Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 on Robert De Niro, perhaps?

-That's good help.
+That's good helping.

-If I gave your number and you prank called Chelsea Clinton, I would be out of this country in about an hour.
+If I gave your number and you pranked called Chelsea Clinton, I would be out of this country in about an hour.
 I'm telling you, I'm not going to mess anything up with you.

 Robert De Niro is going to think this is really funny.
 De Niro is a very no-nonsense guy.